Boulton Paul P.92: Development

 From February 1939 the design department of Saunders Roe was engaged with the design of the rear fuselage and empennage, and a set of prototype units manufactured.
 The design and prototype production was slowed; initially the drawing office was concentrating on the Defiant turret fighter and the aerodynamics of the turret housing were difficult.
 It was expected the first prototype would fly in March 1940.

 Following wind tunnel tests on a 2/7 scale model at Royal Aircraft Establishment at Farnborough, and since Boulton Paul were busy, a contract was given to Heston Aircraft Company in May 1939 to build a half-scale piloted flying model aircraft named the P.92/2, with serial V3142.

-The contract for the prototypes was cancelled in May 1940 due to the need to standardize aircraft production on a few core designs in the face of the German advance through Europe.
+The contract for the prototypes was cancelled in May 1940 due to the need to standardise aircraft production on a few core designs in the face of the German advance through Europe.
 Production of the P.92/2 was to continue.

 The P.92/2 – known also as Heston JA.8 – was fitted with de Havilland Gipsy Major engines, and was completed in early 1941.
 The first flight, at Heston Aerodrome, was made by Boulton Paul's chief test pilot Flight Lieutenant Cecil Feather.

 The P.92/2 was subsequently flown to Boulton Paul's airfield at Wolverhampton, and in June 1943 it went to the Aeroplane and Armament Experimental Establishment at Boscombe Down for flight testing and assessments.
 Although F.11/37 was suspended, a four-cannon turret was relevant to the B.1/39 heavy bomber specification.
 V3142 was later returned to Boulton Paul, where it may have been used as a 'runabout'.